beetee2/wdcpricer/README.md

-dogepricer
+wdcpricer
 ==========

-Chrome extension to fetch the price of DOGE / BTC
+Chrome extension to fetch the price of WDC / BTC

-You can download the active extension [here](https://chrome.google.com/webstore/detail/doge-pricer/oeaopbebinckgcdbihhdamchalemolpm)